-* The actual number of units of a student's transfer credit may significantly vary from the maximum allowed based on the total units to be transferred, availability in the curriculum, and any apprenticeship requirements needed.
+**The actual number of units of a student’s transfer credit may significantly vary from the maximum allowed based on the total units to be transferred, availability in the curriculum, and any field education requirements needed.

 TRANSFER CREDIT PROCESS

-To request a formal transfer credit evaluation, please contact the Office of Academic Advising at email@example.com.
+If you would like a preliminary review, please contact the Office of Academic Advising at email@example.com.
 You will receive detailed instructions about next steps within 1 to 3 business days.

 135 N. Oakland Avenue